 Language of study: English

-Mode of study: Modular – Day Classes – Internships In person/online option possible (for Autumn 2020 entry point)
+Mode of study: Modular – Day Classes – Internship

 This is one of the first classes to develop writing skills so the purpose is to bring the students to a level of understanding that will facilitate the continued requirement for effective writing for the next three years of their degree program.
 This module combines interactive teaching including reading, lectures, discussion, individual and collaborative writing and revision in order to apply, practice and expand knowledge essential to academic writing and critical thinking.

-The course will also serve as an introduction to the internship courses to assist in developing personal and ethic skills needed for the workplace.
-The course will assist the student in creating an effective and powerful CV and cover letter for the internship application
+The course will also serve as an introduction to the internship course to assist in developing personal and ethic skills needed for the workplace.

 Academic Writing & Critical Thinking II 6

 Academic Writing & Critical Thinking II introduces students to the nature, scope, and significance of research and research methodologies.
 Additionally, the course studies primary and secondary research methods with applications to specific problems, using qualitative and quantitative designs for individual investigation on current problems within a student's area of interest.

 The objective of this course is to explain how one can better communicate as an ‘individual in a team’.
 The communication process will be dissected.
 Concerns for public speaking and presentation skills will be focused on.
 Group interaction and the consequences thereof, including conflicts and negotiation will be addressed.